Empire I: Musical career

-On her more recent albums, Empire I has worked and recorded with world-renowned producers like Prayon and Kovas.
+On her more recent albums, Empire I has worked and recorded with producers like Prayon and Kovas.

 As well as songwriting for Empire ISIS, she also writes under the name Miriam Moufide for other musicians and is published by Cherry Lane Music and pigFACTORY Music.

 In June 2011, Empire I was voted into the "Wall of Fame" at the Montreal Hip Hop Summit and is now featured in the Montreal deck of "Legend Of The Fame" hip hop trading cards.

 In 2012, Empire I relocated to Jamaica where she has been touring and recording, collaborating with a variety of producers including Truckback, J.Hennessy, Sam Diggy, Frassman Brilli and Rebel Camp Entertainment.

 In 2016 Moufide changed her stage name to Empire I following issues with public confusion with the Islamic State of Iraq and the Levant frequently referred to in the media as "ISIS".
 She made the official announcement on the Jamaican program Onstage TV January 23, 2016.